Get from Concept to Content Faster by Optimizing Your Digital Media Supply Chain

 - Annotations.
 Creative teams can give editors feedback using annotation features.
 Compare annotations across different versions of the asset, so you can make sure requested changes were made.

 - Upload final edits.
-You should be able to upload final images and versions of your original, raw materials.
+You should be able to upload final images and versions of your original, raw materials to your digital asset management system.
 At the same time, all creative direction and details are still connected to the original request for images, so you have an associated history for each and every asset linked to the campaign.

 - Photo culling or talent approval.
 If you need to review large numbers of images at once or if you have talent that needs to approve images before they can be used, a DAM solution can offer a dedicated space for that as well.
 That way, you don’t have to conduct reviews in multiple systems and then manually re-upload your assets.
 Your media is always secure and connected to your campaign.